The Meadows, Edmonton: Amenities

 Southeast of Silver Berry in Meadows District Park, The Meadows Community Recreation Centre & The Meadows Library opened on December 5, 2014.
 The Meadows Community Recreation Centre amenities include, Aquatic Centre, Fitness Centre, Gymnasium, 2 NHL-sized arenas, and Outdoor Sport Fields along with program's corresponding to them.

 Meadows Transit Centre

 The Meadows Transit Centre is located on 17 street and Tamarack Way.
-This transit centre has many amenities including park & ride, a drop off area, public washrooms, a large shelter, vending machines and a pay phone.
+This transit centre has many amenities including park & ride, a drop off area, public washrooms, and a large shelter.
 The transit centre was opened in April 2010 at a construction cost of $12 million.

 The following bus routes serve the transit centre: